 The academy has a structured pastoral support system; each year group has an Assistant Principal, a Head of Year, a Head of Year Behaviour and a Head of Year Pastoral.
-The SENDCo works closely with year teams, supporting staff to ensure they can meet the needs of the individuals across their year groups.
+The Director of SEND and Deputy SENDCo work closely with year teams, supporting staff to ensure they can meet the needs of the individuals across their year groups.